-Use these forms to pay a vendor or other service provider via wire transfer or draft check.
+Use these forms to pay a vendor or other service provider via wire transfer check.

 Outgoing wire form instructions

 The completed Outgoing Wire Form should be attached to your Expense Request and sent to Accounts Payable for review and approval.
 Wire transfers should primarily be used to pay an international vendor or other service provider.
 A wire transfer should only be used to pay a domestic (within the USA) vendor or service provider because an ACH is not timely; this should be a one-time solution.